Drinking Caffeine During PregnancyAugust 19th, 2016

 During pregnancy, all of these issues are heightened because of the potential impact on the growing baby—whatever you eat and drink gets passed on in some way to your unborn child.
 So, while your body might be able to handle a little bit of the jitters from too much coffee, your baby cannot and caffeine in excess can actually affect his or her heart rate.

 Consuming too much caffeine during pregnancy could also lead to some serious complications.
-Though further research is needed, some preliminary testing done on animals has found that too much caffeine can lead to birth defects, premature labor, preterm delivery, and reduced fertility, as well as increase the risk of low birth weight.
+Though further research is needed, some preliminary testing done on animals has found that too much caffeine may lead to birth defects, premature labor, preterm delivery, and reduced fertility, as well as increase the risk of low birth weight.
 Some studies have also shown a link to delayed conception.
 Although there have not been conclusive studies done on humans yet, research strongly indicates that pregnant women should monitor daily consumption of the substance to minimize risks.

 How much caffeine is okay to consume?